 Call The Law Place Today for a Free Consultation

 Convictions for crimes of vulgar or indecent exposure come with longer-lasting consequences than just fines and prison time.
 If you have been convicted of a sex crime, it will remain on your criminal record, and this will result in significant difficulties when it comes to getting a job and renting a home.
-This is why it is crucial that you contact an experienced Florida criminal defense lawyer as soon as possible, so they can get to work on your case.
+This is why it is crucial that you contact an experienced Sarasota criminal defense lawyer as soon as possible, so they can get to work on your case.

 With over 75 years of combined legal experience between them, the attorneys at The Law Place have helped countless individuals fight their criminal accusations.
 We will work tirelessly on your behalf to ensure that you stand a chance at achieving a positive outcome for your case.
 Contact us today at (941) 444-4444 to schedule a free, no-obligation consultation.
 Phone lines are open 24/7.